krdoyle/backwords/README.md

-# Backwords
+# Backwords - a play on words
-A Javascript project reversing a string
+A Javascript project reversing a string.